How We Work

 - A Philosophy of Software Design, Part 0: Introduction - DEV Community

-- How To Write Better Code by Johannes Brodwall
+- How To Write Better Code - Johannes Brodwall

 How We Set Goals

 Every quarter, we set “rocks” that serve as our most important goals for each quarter.
 There are usually 3-4 rocks per quarter, and each is assigned to a single individual to ensure accountability.
-A recent example of a rock was to launch PG&E’s Electric Vehicle Savings Calculator.
+A recent example of a rock was to launch SCE's Fleet Fuel Calculator.

 We set rocks to alleviate the desire for frequent company-wide pivots.
 A product and its UI may evolve quickly to adapt to user research and feedback, but the company as a whole shouldn’t change weekly.
 We won’t abandon a current quarterly priority for a shiny new opportunity.

 We will often add stretch goals to achieve nice-to-have outcomes for each quarter.
-These are not driven by firm deadlines, and typically take less time to complete, but are crucial for the business long-term.
-A recent example of a stretch goal was this How We Work document.
+These are not driven by firm deadlines and typically take less time to complete, but are crucial for the business long-term.

 Every week, we get together to ensure the rocks are on pace to be completed by the end of the quarter.
 If we see a rock slipping, we may shift staff and priorities.